smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 # **How to use the ThanoSQL Workspace**

-ThanoSQL's workspace is a web-based computing environment based on [Jupyter Lab] (https://github.com/jupyterlab/jupyterlab).
+ThanoSQL's workspace is a web-based computing environment based on [Jupyter Lab](https://github.com/jupyterlab/jupyterlab).

 To use **ThanoSQL** in this environment, you must first load the **thanosql** cell magic.

 !!! tip ""
     You can press the run button at the top, or you can run it with **Ctrl + Enter** or **Shift + Enter** shortcuts.

 ## **1. Call up ThanoSQL cell magic**